 No results found, please try again.
 Reset selections.

-The degree offers five on-site concentrations: health care administration, higher education administration, metropolitan planning and urban affairs, emergency management, and standard.
+The degree offers four on-site concentrations: health care administration, metropolitan planning and urban affairs, emergency management, and standard.
 Three concentrations of this degree can be completed entirely online as well as on-site: metropolitan planning and urban affairs, emergency management, and standard.

 This degree is accredited by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA).